minsun-ss/mads/README.md

 ### Personal Background
 Undergrad:  CS major undergrad.
 Most of my entire career involved little to no programming, but true to everyone in finance generally, quite a lot of excel.
 My current job (which started the same time as MADS), is actually quite programming heavy.
-I haven't really used excel at all in the past year, which is kind of nice.
+I don't really use excel at all anymore, which is kinda nice.

-Python background: I had <1 month of python when I applied to the program (I found out about MADs in the first place while doing the Python 3 coursera...), so 6 months by the time I entered the program.
-Less than 6 of actual practical experience, though, since I didn't really use it for work and most of that time between was spent interviewing for a new job.
+Python background: I had <1 month of python when I applied to the program (I found out about MADs in the first place while doing the Python 3 coursera...), so ~6 months with little practical experience (excel, remember...) by the time I entered the program.

 Statistics background: Basic stats.
 I ended up focusing more on theory in my CS major to fulfill math requirements over applied courses.
 Still, probably sufficient for this masters, I guess?
 I just reviewed Statistics in Plain English